Cart 0

 Who We Are

-Sara & Misasha met 25 years ago while walking out of a racial identity discussion at Harvard… and we have basically been best friends since then.
+Sara & Misasha met over 25 years ago while walking out of a racial identity discussion at Harvard… and we have basically been best friends since then.

 social justice, equal rights, civil rights, anti bias, education, diversity, empowerment